A lot or a little?

 What parents need to know

-Parents need to know that this updated Romeo and Juliet story explores race relations and immigration within a musical format.
+Parents need to know that West Side Story is an updated Romeo and Juliet story that explores race relations and immigration within a musical format.
 Street fighting and knifings are depicted, though some of the violence is lessened by the choreography.
 In one disturbing scene, a gang of boys physically abuses a young woman and a rape almost takes place.
 A major character is killed.

 What's the story?